ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo systemctl start NetworkManager
 ```

-If you are <b>not</b> on a wired connection run the following to setup WIFI:
+If you are <b>not</b> on a wired connection use the following to setup WIFI:

 ```
 nmtui